dhellmann/pymotw/PyMOTW/urllib/index.rst

     sys_version=Python/2.5.1
     protocol_version=HTTP/1.0

-To pass a sequence of values using separate occurrences of the variable in the query string, pass doseq=True to urlencode().
+To pass a sequence of values using separate occurrences of the variable in the query string, set *doseq* to True when calling :func:`urlencode()`.

 .. include:: urllib_urlencode_doseq.py
     :literal: